MattGreyDesign/himatt.com/_fonts/social-networking-icons.md

         - Forrst
 ---

-Back in 2012 I struggled to find a set of flat, uniform vector website icons that I could use readily for any application.
-This is when I had the idea to collect them into one, easily usable form—a font.
-I released a trial version which received over 150,000 downloads in less than half a year.
-I then went on to create a refined commercial version which, to this date, is my most popular font.
-It has been used by over 100 companies, studios and designers worldwide on both the web and in print, including the largest digital font vendor myfonts.com.
+Back in mid-2011 I was working on a website that required some links to social network pages, and struggled to find a set of flat, uniform vector website icons that I could use readily for any application.
+I decided that it would be useful to collect them into a portable and well supported format—a font.

+I released a trial version a month later which received over 150,000 downloads in less than half a year.
+I then went on to create a refined commercial version which has proven to be popular; it has been used by over 100 companies, studios and designers worldwide on both the web and in print, including the largest digital font vendor [Myfonts](www.myfonts.com).
 The latest version of Social Networking Icons (3.0), now includes 158 individual icons in 6 different styles.